On this page

 - Strictly necessary cookies — to keep you signed in, remember your preferences, and protect forms against CSRF.
 These do not require consent under the ePrivacy Directive.

-- Analytics — Plausible runs cookieless and does not create persistent identifiers, so analytics measurement on kadrotools.ai does not rely on cookies or local storage to track you.
+- Analytics — Cloudflare Web Analytics runs cookieless and does not create persistent identifiers, so analytics measurement on kadrotools.ai does not rely on cookies or local storage to track you.

 - No advertising or cross-site tracking cookies.